itsanewd/iptv/README.md

 Last updated: Jan 21, 2023
 <br />
 Whats's new:
-- MNC server reborn, replace Dens with MNC server
+- MNC server reborn, replace Dens with MNC one
 - Minor bug fixes and improvements
 - Other changes here and there
 <br />